 Flexibility and convenience seem to be common denominators in a consolidation approach by Microsoft that tries to uncomplicate the way businesses work, providing more productivity in communication and tasks.
 Regardless of what approach Microsoft takes, Rencore is constantly positioning itself with solutions to help organizations optimize platform productivity.

-One such solution automates SharePoint and Office 365 customization analysis.
-Named SPCAF, it’s the only solution on the market that analyzes and assures your SharePoint and Office 365 code quality including your SPFx customizations.
+One such solution automates Office 365 and SharePoint customization analysis.
+Named SPCAF, it’s the only solution on the market that analyzes and assures your Office 365 SharePoint code quality including your SPFx customizations.